 Students must notify Student Financial Services about any change in planned period of enrollment, whether due to withdrawal from a class, a leave of absence, a change in co-op or in class, an approved reduction in course load, or withdrawal from the university.
 Changes in enrollment may impact types and amounts of financial aid offered by Northeastern University.

 It is highly recommended, whenever possible, that students discuss the impact of such changes with a Student Financial Services representative before making them.

 Students must notify Student Financial Services of any aid received from outside sources, such as scholarships from outside organizations.
 A review and possible recalculation of a student's financial aid award will occur.

 Northeastern is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60 percent of a term.
 Recalculation is based on the percentage of earned aid using the Federal Return of Title IV funds formula.
 Federal regulations require students to obtain at least an A, B, C, D, S, or F in at least one course for the term; students who receive all unsuccessful grades for a term (NE, W, I, U) will be considered unofficially withdrawn from the term.
 For unofficial withdrawals, the withdrawal date used for aid recalculation is the midpoint of the term.

 If a student is selected for Verification, Student Financial Services may be required to collect additional financial documents, including tax returns and other financial documents, to verify the information provided on the FAFSA.
-Aid cannot be determined until this process is completed.
+Aid cannot be determined, finalized, or disbursed until this process is completed.

 Change in Circumstances

-If the student believes that the aid process does not accurately reflect their financial situation, or if family circumstances change during the year, the student should notify their financial aid counselor for further evaluation.
+If a student believes that the aid process does not accurately reflect their financial situation, or if family circumstances change during the year, the student should notify Student Financial Services for further evaluation.
 For additional information, please refer to the Student Financial Services website.